helwy/tayar/README.md

 ## Usage - الاستخدام

+- **Available Locales** - The available locales are defined in the `config/jetstream.php` file using the the `available_locales` key in the Tayar configurations section.
+You can add or remove locales from there.
+The default locales are English and Arabic.
 - **RTL Layout Support** - In order to use the RTL layout for certain langauges, go to the `config/jetstream.php` and look for the `rtl_locales` key in the Tayar configurations section.
 Add or removes the locales you want to support RTL for in this array.
 The default is only Arabic.

 ## Important Links - الروابط المهمة